- 11 Nov 2020

 The UK operates a full, external border with the EU.
 This means that live aquatic animals imported from certain countries are subject to new import controls and transitional measures.
 The countries subject to these measures are EU member states, Iceland, Norway, the Faroe Islands, Switzerland and Lichtenstein.

-- have been pre-notified by the importer using the new Import of Products, Animals, Food and Feed System (IPAFFS).
+- have been pre-notified by the importer using the new Important of Products, Animal, Food and Feed System (IPAFFS).
 The notification must be submitted at least one working day before the consignment is due to arrive and can be made up to 30 days in advance

 - be accompanied by an aquatic animal health certificate completed by the competent authority in the country of origin which meets the requirements for entry into Great Britain.
 Please contact the FHI to confirm which is the correct certificate to use